Before we get started, let's make sure you are on the correct guide.

 - Now we need to run these two commands to upgrade Magento database schema, and also to clear the cache

 - Finally, we need to install cron support for Magento 2.
-This is required because Unific Connector sends Webhooks in an asynchronous fashion to control the load on Magento 2 installation.
+This is required because the Unific Connector sends webhooks in an asynchronous fashion to control the load on Magento 2 installation.
 The following command will install cron for the www-data user.

 Option B: Install manually using the source code

 Sometimes store administrators are not allowed to install extensions from Composer OR the Magento Marketplace.
 In that case we also offer the option to install from the source code.
 This is not recommended for the novice user!